xuyuji9000/xinchejian-awareness/README.md

 # xinchejian-awareness

-The goal of this repo is used to provide live feedback to the online user about xinchejian.
+The goal of this repo is to provide status of interest of xinchejian to the users online.